swiftlang/swift/stdlib/stdlib.docc/enabling-c++-interoperability-in-your-project.md

 print(message)
 ```

 Here you can use a `let` instead of a `var`.
 Swift imports a `const` C++ member function as a nonmutating method, so calling `error.print()` doesn't require the instance to be mutable.
 If you drop `const` from `print()`, Swift imports it as `mutating`.
 A mutating call on a `let` fails to compile, so you need a `var`.
-The `const` you wrote earlier is allows this code to read like ordinary, idiomatic Swift.
+The `const` you wrote earlier allows this code to read like ordinary, idiomatic Swift.

 The return value comes across just as smoothly, because `std::string` bridges to Swift's `String` for free.
 The `print()` method returns a C++ `std::string`, and Swift's C++ standard-library interoperability gives you a `String` initializer that converts it directly.
-That's all `String(error.print())` is doing, and you don't need to import anything extra for it.

-Calling the method also looks like any other Swift type: `error.print()` is just a method call, exactly like calling a method on a native Swift value, and the interoperability boundary disappears at the call site.
+Calling the method also looks like any other Swift type: `error.print()` is just a method call, exactly like calling a method on a native Swift value.

+## Compile your code

 If you're using Swift Package Manager, run the executable with `swift run ErrorExample` from the package's root directory, the one containing `Package.swift`.
 Here, `ErrorExample` is the name of the executable target rather than the package, which is `ErrorLib`.
 Swift resolves the `import` through the package graph, and `CxxErrorExample` is available throughout the target.
 This prints `Error message!`.

-If you're using the command-line, compile the Swift and C++ together and run the result.
+If you're using the command line, compile the Swift and C++ together and run the result.
 The `-I .` points Swift at the directory holding `module.modulemap`, and a single invocation compiles both languages.
-On macOS, prefix the command with `xcrun` so it uses your installed Xcode toolchain; on Linux and Windows, call `swiftc` directly:

 ```
-# macOS
-xcrun swiftc -cxx-interoperability-mode=default -I . main.swift Error.cpp -o main

-# Linux and Windows
 swiftc -cxx-interoperability-mode=default -I . main.swift Error.cpp -o main

 ./main